-Materiality for the consolidated financial statements was set as $\pounds73,000$ (2021: $\pounds39,000$ ) based upon gross assets.
+Materiality for the consolidated financial statements was set as £80,000 (2022: £73,000) based upon gross assets.
 Materiality has been based upon gross assets due to the group still being in the exploration phase and thus the key balance of interest is the capitalised exploration costs.
-Performance materiality and the triviality threshold for the consolidated financial statements were set at $\pounds51,100$ (2021: $\pounds27,300$ ) and $\pounds3,650$ (2021: $\pounds1,950$ ) respectively due to our accumulated knowledge in respect of the group and the assessed level of risk.
+Performance materiality and the triviality threshold for the consolidated financial statements were set at £56,000 (2022: £51,100) and £4,000 (2022: £3,650), respectively, due to our accumulated knowledge in respect of the group and the assessed level of risk.

-Materiality for the parent company was set as $\pounds72,000$ (2021: $\pounds1,000$ ) based upon gross assets.
-Gross assets was considered to be an appropriate basis due to the fact that the parent company only holds two assets and incurred no expenditure in the year.
-Performance materiality and the triviality threshold for the company were set at $\pounds50,400$ (2021: $\pounds700$ ) and $\pounds3,600$ (2021: $\pounds50$ ) respectively due to our accumulated knowledge in respect of the Company and the assessed level of risk.
+Materiality for the parent company was set as $\pounds79,000$ (2022: $\pounds72,000$ ) based upon gross assets.
+Gross assets was considered to be an appropriate basis due to the fact that the most significant balance within the parent company is the investment in the subsidiary and incurred no expenditure in the year.
+Performance materiality and the triviality threshold for the company were set at $\pounds55,300$ (2022: $\pounds50,400$ ) and $\pounds3,950$ (2022: $\pounds3,600$ ), respectively, due to our accumulated knowledge in respect of the Company and the assessed level of risk.